 Check Out the “Secured” Card

 Rose recommends getting your child a Secured Card.
 This type of card is considered low risk to the bank because it requires a deposit, usually equal to the credit limit on the card.
 It does have fees, however, so while anyone can get one, usually it’s a short-term solution.

-In an article for Road2College, Schwartz notes that if your child is 18-21 years of age, but doesn’t have enough income to support a credit line, or doesn’t qualify for a regular credit card, the Secured Card is a good option.
+In an article for Road2College, Schwartz notes that if your child is 18 to 21 years of age, but doesn’t have enough income to support a credit line or doesn’t qualify for a regular credit card, the Secured Card is a good option.
 Check nerdwallet.com for banks that offer them.